The Junípero Serra Museum

 Give Forward is our donation-based admission policy.
 We don’t charge a fixed admission fee but look to your generosity to help make history accessible to all in our community, including those who otherwise may not be able to experience it.
 Suggested minimum donation: $5.

-The Junípero Serra Museum will be closed July 7-18
+The Junípero Serra Museum will close at 3pm July 27 for a private event.

 May 27, 2019 (Memorial Day) – September 2, 2019 (Labor Day):

 Saturday: 10:00am–5:00pm; closed 1:00–1:30pm for employee breaks.

 Saturday, August 17th, we will close at 4:00pm for a private event

 Saturday, August 24th, we will close at 2:00pm for a private event

 Saturday, August 31st, we will close at 3:00pm for a private event

 - Photography is permitted.
 Tag us!
 No flash, video, tripods, monopods, or photos in areas with this symbol